-In 2010, around 13 million people have abused methamphetamines in their life and approximately 350,000 people were regular users.
+In 2010, around 13 million people abused methamphetamines in their life, and approximately 350,000 people were regular users.
 This number increased by over 80,000 the following year.

-A study by UCLA revealed that methamphetamines release nearly 4 times as much dopamine as cocaine, which means the substance is much more addictive.
+A study by UCLA revealed that methamphetamines release nearly four times as much dopamine as cocaine, which means the substance is much more addictive.

 Hallucinogen and Inhalant Statistics

-Hallucinogens include a variety of substance including: LSD, MDMA (ecstasy), and mescaline.
+Hallucinogens include a variety of substances, including LSD, MDMA (ecstasy), and mescaline.
 Inhalants range from household products to also medical anesthetics.
-These substances aren’t as commonly abused as other substances, but still have a potential for dependence.
+These substances aren’t as commonly abused as other substances, but still, have a potential for dependence.

 There were over 20,000 ecstasy-related emergency room visits in 2011

 There were over 1.8 million Americans 12 or older who used a hallucinogen or inhalant for the first time.
 (1.1 million among hallucinogens)

 22.7 million people (as of 2007) have reported using LSD in their lifetime.

 There are approximately 5,000 LSD-related emergency room visits per year.